 Higher temperatures, increased precipitation, and lengthened growing seasons are likely to result in increased production of blue-green and toxic algae in the lakes.
 Blooms of these algae can harm fish, water quality, habitats, and aesthetics—and could worsen the impact of invasive species.

 Although there is substantial variability from year to year, the average annual maximum ice coverage in the Great Lakes was just 40 percent between 2003 and 2012—smaller than the average 52 percent coverage from 1962 to 2013.
 For comparison, maximum ice coverage averaged 67 percent during the 1970s, a decade that included several extremely cold winters.
+From 1973 to 2010, ice cover on the Great Lakes declined an average of 71 percent, although it was high in the winters of 2014 and 2015.
 Less ice, coupled with more frequent and intense storms, leaves shores vulnerable to erosion and flooding and could harm property and fish habitat.

 Reduced ice cover also has the potential to lengthen the shipping season.
 The navigation season increased by an average of eight days between 1994 and 2011: extra days for shipping can benefit commerce, but navigable conditions can also increase shoreline scouring and bring in more invasive species.